Understanding Medicaid: What It Means, From Washington, D.C. to Your Family

 Joe’s Dad: In His Own Words

-Joe’s dad shares how Kaleidoscope and Sunflower Hill have transformed their lives – giving Joe independence, friendships and fulfillment, while bringing his family peace of mind and a true sense of relief.
+Joe’s dad shares how Kaleidoscope has transformed their lives – giving Joe independence, friendships and fulfillment, while bringing his family peace of mind and a true sense of relief.

 More Stories